jmh2012/Bash-Scripts/README.md

 *dns-diff.sh* - A cronjob that will initiate a DNS zone transfer, compare the BIND zone file with a known copy, and push changes to a repo.
 Can be used for version control of DNS zones.
 Run every 5 minutes because that's the minimum TTL for a DNS record.

+*get_ip_info.sh* - Takes hostname or IP as argument, uses keycdn.com API to get information on an IP address.

 *get_ips.sh* - Run with a log file as an argument and get a sorted list of unique IPv4 addresses from it, used to check access logs, etc.

 *logwatch.sh* - Simple cronjob to run logwatch, logwatch can send email on its own if an MTA is running, this can be used otherwise.
 Run nightly.